-Experience the new generation of
+Experience the new generation of liquid glass sealant

 Germany has long been regarded as a progressive, modern country, a pioneer in research and technology.
 It is therefore not surprising that the development and perfection of surface sealing by liquid glass is also based in Germany.
 Why this sealing technique is so revolutionary and important and where it has its origin, we would like to explain to you here.

-What exactly is liquid glass?
+What is liquid glass?

 Liquid glass is a breakthrough technology that can be used to seal virtually any surface to protect it from dirt, corrosion and wear.
 By applying it, the lotus effect is achieved, which means that dirt no longer sticks to it and liquid simply rolls off instead of leaving stains and marks.